Psvensso/react-starter-book/react-components.md

 #### The Button {#thebutton}

-When an element’s`type`is a string, it represents a DOM \(or a native view component when developing with react native\) node with that tag name, and`props`correspond to its attributes.
+When an element’s`type`is a string, it represents a DOM node  \(or a native view component when developing with react native\) with that tag name, and`props`correspond to its attributes.
 This is what React will render.
 For example:

 ```
+//An "element"
 {
   type: 'button',
   props: {